The body’s immune system

 Pioneering integrated therapy concepts for better survival in prostate cancer

-At the VITUS Prostate Center we use the modern possibilities of immunotherapy to destroy prostate cancer not only locally in the prostate but cancer cells throughout the body, to prevent the formation of metastases and tumor recurrence.
+At the VITUS Prostate Center we use the modern possibilities of immunotherapy to destroy prostate cancer not only locally in the prostate but cancer cells throughout the body, with the aim of preventing the formation of metastases and tumor recurrence.

 Shown is the combination of treatment of a primary tumor (here with PDT) with immunostimulants.
 Intratumoral injection of various Toll-like receptor (TLR) ligands: Bacillus Calmette-Guerin (BCG), Mycobacterial cell-wall extract (MCWE), OK432, Zymosan, Schizophyllan (SPG), or Corynebacterium parvum (CP), effectively activates dendritic cells (DCs) and increases antigen presentation and local inflammation.
 Injection of various cytokines, such as granulocyte-macrophage colony-stimulating factor (GMCSF), granulocyte colony-stimulating factor (GCSF), and tumor necrosis factor-α (TNFα), results in enhanced